genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

-!!! warning "Advanced Content – API Data Import"
+!!! abstract "About this guide"

     This article provides a detailed and technically in-depth guide to loading data into the platform via API.
     It is intended for users with experience in working with RESTful APIs and programmatic workflows.